J.D. Graduation Requirements

 any given course.
 In most cases the number of students who may write papers for course credit will be limited by

-- By completion of 1-2 credits of Law E 500 Advanced Writing Project when the work involves
+- By completion of 1-2 credits of Law E 500 Independent Advanced Writing, when the work involves

 revision of work begun in a class, externship, or moot court competition.